Apache Arrow Explained by Dremio

 Many projects are including Arrow in order to improve performance and take advantage of the latest optimizations.
 These projects include Drill, Impala, Kudu, Ibis, Spark, and many others.
 Arrow improves performance for data consumers and data engineers – which means less time spent gathering and processing data, and more time spent analyzing it and coming to useful conclusions.

-Dremio is an open source Data-as-a-Service Platform that uses end-to-end Apache Arrow to dramatically increase query performance.
+Dremio is a data lake engine that uses end-to-end Apache Arrow to dramatically increase query performance.
 Users simplify and accelerate access to their data in any of their sources, making it easy for teams to find datasets, curate data, track data lineage, and more.
 Dremio helps companies get more value from their data, faster.
 Try Dremio today!